The Stockholm+49 Summit

 The discussions will culminate with the adoption of a draft Civil Society Declaration that would lay the ground for the work of States.

-• Day 1: Four roundtables will bring together leading authorities on climate science, law, economics, and institutions.
-These different perspectives will bring together comprehensive solutions for the environmental crisis.
+• Day 1: Four roundtables will bring together leading authorities on climate science, law, economics, and governance.
+These different perspectives will aim to propose comprehensive solutions for the environmental crisis.

 • Day 2: Several rounds of discussions will include influential activists, youth and elder representatives, lawyers, scientists, businesses, indigenous people spokespersons, economists, and many others.